Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### seeEmptyResult

-Checks the result of last execution is empty.
+Checks that the result of the last execution is empty.

 #### seeExceptionThrown